AlexsLemonade/refinebio-js/publish.md

 We can unpublish all versions at once using the [npm unpublish](https://docs.npmjs.com/cli/v8/commands/npm-unpublish) command and the `-f`(`--force`) flag.

-Since we configured [2FA](https://docs.npmjs.com/about-two-factor-authentication) using [YubiKey](https://www.yubico.com), we also need to pass a one-time passward using the `--otp=CODE-FROM-AUTH-APP` flag.
+Since we configured [2FA](https://docs.npmjs.com/configuring-two-factor-authentication) with [YubiKey](https://www.yubico.com), we'll neeed to [generate a one-time password](https://docs.npmjs.com/accessing-npm-using-2fa) using the npm Web interface(follow the same steps as we did when login to the npm account).
+Alternatively we may also pass a one-time passward using the `--otp=CODE-FROM-AUTH-APP` flag.

 ```
-npm unpublish ccdl@refinebio -f --otp=XXXXXX
+npm unpublish ccdl@refinebio -f
 ```

 **Unpublish a specific version**